Eglin Air Force Base: Air Force Research Laboratory Munitions Directorate (AFRL/RW)

 AFRL/RW develops, demonstrates, and transitions science and technology for air-launched munitions for defeating ground fixed, mobile/relocatable, air and space targets to assure pre-eminence of U.S. air and space forces.
 The directorate conducts basic research, exploratory development, and advanced development and demonstrations.
 It also participates in programs focused on technology transfer, dual-use technology and small business development.

 7th Special Forces Group (7th SFG)

 In 2011, the United States Army's 7th Special Forces Group relocated to a newly constructed cantonment on the Eglin Air Force Base reservation from Fort Bragg, as part of the 2005 Base Realignment and Closure (BRAC) round realigning Fort Bragg.
 It is tasked with conducting special operations in Latin America.

 Tenant units

-Tenant units at an Air Force installation are units which have a mission that is significantly different than that of the host unit, and rely heavily upon the host unit for day-to-day operations (sewer, power, security, recreation).
+Tenant units at an Air Force installation are units which have a mission that is significantly different from that of the host unit, and rely heavily upon the host unit for day-to-day operations (sewer, power, security, recreation).